-GCSE (ITY/EAP) grade boundaries roughly correspond to the following:
+GCSE (ITY) grade boundaries roughly correspond to the following:

 Parents are encouraged to monitor TRaC performance and pass their comments and exhortations to their children accordingly.
-For a fuller discussion or explanation of your son or daughter’s TRaC test record please contact the Director of Studies: email@example.com
+For a fuller discussion or explanation of your son or daughter’s TRaC test record please contact the Deputy Head: email@example.com